Bob-The-Seagull-King/trenchcrusadecompendium/src/resources/data/_documentation/Description.md

 ### Subcontent

 The subcontent of a description object contains any description objects that we would consider to be 'included in' the description object, but would have different display needs.
-For example, an model effect has both the name of the effect (eg, "Impact") and the description of the effect (eg, "The colliding foe takes 2 damage.").
+For example, a rule list has both the description of the effect and the description of each item in the list.

 ### Glossary